Farenheith/base-project-config/README.md

 * Add build script, that runs lint and build:dev;
 * Add test script, that runs mocha against your project;
 * Add test:coverage script, that runs nyc and mocha against your project;
-* Add test:coverage:lcovonly script, that runs lint, nyc generating only lcov report and mocha agains your project (useful for pipelines);
+* Add test:coverage:lcovonly script, that runs lint, nyc generating only lcov report and mocha against your project (useful for pipelines);

 ```batch
 npx add-scripts